Nautilus Build Guide by Fak3cz

 Also consider getting Teleport: Good for early-game solo top Nautilus because of minimal experience loss and also to prevent pushing your turret.
 Mid-Late game if can be used to save your turret or farm minion waves.

-then recall and grab your Boots of Speed and 1-2 Health Potion if needed.
+then recall and grab your Boots of Speed or Spirit Stone (and 1-2 health pots), choose between mobility and sustain.
 Now when you have boots, your ganks are much more valuable.
 Don't forget on ganks, it's key to become a succesful jungler.

 Using Health Potion: At: 2, 3, 4, 7, 8